 A word about fees:

 Therapy isn’t cheap.
 Especially good therapy.
 But it’s cheaper than a divorce and it’s cheaper losing your job because you’re so stressed out you can’t get out of bed for a couple / few months.
 Therapy is in an investment in yourself and if you are like us, you invest in the things you care about.
 What is your healing worth to you?

-Okay, so lets do some basic math!
-Our fee is $255 for the first initial (individual) session and $160 for every individual session after that.
+Okay, so let's do some basic math!
+Our fee is $255 for the first initial session (for a diagnosis assessment) and $160 for every individual session after that.
 (Why is that first session so expensive?
 Because we have to write a lengthy report for your insurance company on our findings and justify the diagnosis you have so we can start treatment).

 What’s more, while many employers give raises every year, insurance companies often cut the fee they are giving therapists every year while simultaneously raising your premium and covering less and less.